Last Updated on March 20, 2025

 The anterior border is a continuation of the lateral lip of the intertubercular sulcus or bicipital groove.
 In its middle part, it forms the anterior margin of the deltoid tuberosity.
 The lower half of the anterior border is smooth and rounded.

 The medial lip of the intertubercular sulcus or bicipital groove continues as the medial border.
-About its middle, it presents a rough strip.
+In its middle, it presents a rough strip.
 It is continuous below with the medial supracondylar ridge.

 Surfaces

-Anterolateral surface lies between the anterior and lateral borders.
+The anterolateral surface lies between the anterior and lateral borders.
 The upper half of this surface is covered by the deltoid.
 It is marked by a V-shaped deltoid tuberosity a little above the middle.
+This tuberosity is the insertion of the deltoid muscle around the middle of the surface and the lateral distal portion is the origin of the brachialis muscle (along with the proximal two-thirds of the lateral supracondylar ridge.

 The anteromedial surface lies between the anterior and medial borders.
-Its upper one third is narrow and forms the floor of the bicipital groove.
-Near the medial border, at almost middle, a nutrient foramen is seen.
+Its upper one-third is narrow and forms the floor of the bicipital groove.
+Near the medial border, at almost the middle, a nutrient foramen is seen.
+The coracobrachialis muscle attaches to it around its middle and the distal half of the surface is mainly covered by the medial part of the brachialis.

 Lower End of Humerus